Land Barriers is an ongoing photographic series capturing public signs proclaiming an area, road, track, grounds are private.

 The series takes its title from a 1959 article written by Ethel M. Edmunds for The Essex Countryside where Ethel explains all the physical barriers they overcome when traversing the Essex countryside, from red flags, notices, cattle, flooded roads, rivers, lack of transport and private land.

-As part of a recent Instagram Live for The Old Waterworks, I shared PLOT related research, recited Ethals text and shared some land barrier photos.
+In 2022 as part of an Instagram Live for The Old Waterworks, I shared PLOT related research, recited Ethals text and shared some land barrier photos.
 You can watch the insta live here

 Saffron Walden, Wicken Bonhunt (2) - 2024